Go look at any list of high protein vegan recipes, and you’ll see the same ingredients…

 7. Protein Power Lentils and Amaranth Patties

-Finally, this recipe combines lentils and amaranth (a grain) to make small crispy patties.
+This recipe combines lentils and amaranth (a gluten free grain) to make small crispy patties.

 There’s just a handful of ingredients needed to make this meal.
 You could eat them by themselves, but I’d recommend making them alongside a basic salad or even some fries.